Session Expired

 What This Means

 SB 1183 aims to regulate the use of synthetic media, specifically deepfakes, in the context of elections.
-It prohibits creators from distributing deceptive deepfake content within 18 weeks of an elect
+It prohibits creators from distributing deceptive deepfake content within 18 weeks of an election, with certain exceptions and media types outlined in the bill.

 Key Provisions